iofoundry/ontology/supplychain/Documentation & Resources/Terms-Patterns-Modules/Pump-Example.md

 ## Future Steps
 - Do we need to create a _state diagram_ for maintenance to relate 'events' to 'states' in a more granular way?
-- Since failures are connected to _requirements_ in the proposed definitons, it is necessary to have a formalization of requirement and specifications.
+- Since failures are connected to _requirements_ in the proposed definitons, it is necessary to have a formalization of functional and nonfunctional requirements and specifications.